-Note - When the system is rebooted it is important to note that all Alarms that have not been addressed (that is, deleted via the alarm viewer prior to reboot) will be reissued.
+Note - When the system is rebooted it is important to note that all Alarms that have not been addressed (that is, deleted via the alarm viewer prior to reboot) will not be deleted.
 The email notification of these alarm events will also be re-generated.